Nationalists cash in on Bulgarians' unhappiness

 The Socialists, running a close second to GERB, will also struggle to put together a working majority without some support from Attack and that may be difficult given their traditional alliance with the ethnic Turkish MRF.
 If no government can be formed, new elections will be held, possibly in September.

-"I want to underline the negative role of the West, which through all these years of colonizing was actually pushing things in that direction - low incomes, cheap labor because foreigners benefit from it," Siderov told Reuters in March.
+"I want to underline the negative role of the West, which through all these years of colonising was actually pushing things in that direction - low incomes, cheap labour because foreigners benefit from it," Siderov told Reuters in March.

 REVERSAL OF FORTUNES